patrickdgr81/CUDA-TEAPCUPSIMULATION/cuda/postProcessGL/README.md

 There are a few steps we have to take to make the samples from the CUDA toolkit portable (able to sit in any directory).
+These steps have already been applied to the example here, but are useful as an example for any other sample program.

 1. Update the paths in the Makefile
    1. Add a line that says `CUDA_SAMPLE_PATH ?= /usr/local/cuda/samples`